cryptoparty/handbook/src/chapter_02_understanding_browsing/00_basic_tips.md

 All browsers communicate information to the web server serving you a web page.
 This information includes name and version of the browser, referral information (a link on another site, for instance) and the operating system used.

 Websites often use this information to customise your browsing experience, suggesting downloads for your operating system and formatting the web page to better fit your browser.
-Naturally however, this presents an issue as regards the user's own anonymity as this information becomes part of a larger body of data that can be used to identify you individually.
+Naturally however, this presents an issue and regards the user's own anonymity as this information becomes part of a larger body of data that can be used to identify you individually.

 Stopping the chatter of your browser is not easily done.
 You can, however, falsify some of the information sent to web servers while you browse by altering data contained in the *User Agent*, the browser's identity.
 There is a very useful plugin for Firefox, for instance, called *User Agent Switcher* that allows you to set the browser identity to another profile selected from a drop down list of options.